Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/demo.md

 <try-it-block id="exh1"></try-it-block>

 #### JavaScript Function Example with no **console.log**
-Such example produces empty output of console, but "Evaluate" button helps to see the result of function call:
+This example produces empty output into console, but in this case Evaluate button helps to see the result of function execution:

 ```javascript[JavaScript]
 [4,1,2,1,4].reduce(function(accumulator, currentValue, index, array) {